charly-lang/charly/docs/guide.md

 Here you can write charly statements.
 Run them by pressing enter.

-The REPL provides a few `magic` variables which are specific to your current REPL session.
+The REPL provides a few _magic_ variables which are specific to your current REPL session.

 - `$` This variable always contains the value of the last evaluated expression
 - `history` This is an array of all commands you have entered
 - `context` This is the top-level context of the REPL.
+- `echo` Boolean value to toggle the echo of entered expressions

 ## Extending primitive types